satoshinakamoto007/wallets/docs/authorised_payees.md

 5. Paste this single string into the first standard wallet, which we used to create the smart contract.
 It should return a `Single string for AP Wallet`.
 Copy this and paste it into the AP Wallet.

-* You can repeat steps 4 and 5 for multiple recipients, but for now we will move on.
+* You can repeat steps 4 and 5 for multiple contacts, but for now we will move on.

 6. In one of the wallets you must select `Commit Block` to commit the send to the AP Wallet to the chain.
 If you didn't do this from the AP Wallet, then select `4: Get Update` from the AP Wallet's menu.